dollodart/mod-spec-spectra/readme.md

 has as the diagonal entries the weight of that species to the observed spectroscopic signal.

 4. For each resulting spectrum in the SVD decomposition, make an initial guess for the spectrum of each component by peak assignments in the literature.
 This will be greater than the number of guessed components in the SVD since the component spectrum can be arbitrarily complicated, the only cause of different components being differences in transient response.
 Then initialize the spectrum matrix transpose by stacking the component spectra.
 The SVD decomposition gives the chemical rank by the number of non-zero entries in the diagonal matrix which are above the error tolerance.
 Note S is determined up to a multiplicative constant unless U and V^T are normalized which is relevant when imposing an error tolerance.
-In this implementation the SVD decomposition is used directly as the initial guess for step 5.
+In this implementation the singular values are scaled by the maximum singular value and the spectra matrix from SVD decomposition is used directly as the initial guess for step 5.

 5. Perform a MCR-ALS fit on the convoluted data matrix using the component spectrum matrix found in step 4 as an initial guess.
 This